wdi-sg/nba_stats/readme.md

 1. All columns for all players on the Chicago Bulls (CHI) who scored under 300 points
 1. Select team column only for players that scored 2 or less points in a game.
 1. The average age for all players [https://www.w3schools.com/sql/sql_count_avg_sum.asp](https://www.w3schools.com/sql/sql_count_avg_sum.asp)
-1. The average age for all players on the Oklahoma City Thunder (OKC)

 ### Further
-Write the node.js code that executes each SQL statement.
+Write the node.js `client.query` code that **executes** each SQL statement from part 3 and `consooe.log`s the results.

+### Further
+Write the node.js code that runs an array of string sql statements and `console.log`s the results.